Love Supreme 2020 has been postponed to 2nd - 4th July 2021. You can read the full statement here.

-Please note the closing date for applications (6.00pm Friday 14th June 2019) has passed.
-This closing date gives us enough time to process all applications and send out final information and accreditation before the event.
-We will do our best to accommodate any late applications but this cannot be guaranteed.
-Please email us at [email protected]
+Please note, we start dispatching the Access Accreditation on Thursday 11th June 2020.
+This allows us enough time to process all applications and send out final information and accreditation before the event.
+We will do our best to accommodate any late applications.

 Personal Assistant (PA) tickets are provided so that customers who are unable to independently attend the festival can bring along someone who can provide the support needed at no extra cost.
 For that reason, we advise that your Personal Assistant must be able to carry out all support roles required, such as carrying your luggage between the car park and campsite and putting up your tent.
 The festival does not provide staff to do this for you.
 Please state the name and contact details of the PA on the Access Application Form.